Andrea/andrea.github.io/_posts/2014-05-10-why-fsharp.markdown

 ##Functional first

 At some point during last year as I watched a talk by [Bodil Stokke][bodil], called [Programming, Only better][onlyBetter] (go watch all the videos of her talks, she is super smart you will learn a lot) in the talk she mentioned a paper called ["Out of the tar pit"][tar] both talk and paper made me think about the way I code.
-The end result of watching and reading was that I finally understood that side effect free code is better because it is simpler, and we all know that writing simple code that does exactly what you imagine the code is doing is pretty damn hard.
+The end result of watching and reading was that I finally understood that side effect free code is better because it is simpler.
+We all know that writing simple code that does exactly what you imagine the code is doing is pretty damn hard, and functional programming can help making this a little simple.
-Basically this and going to [Code Mesh][codemesh] last year is what made me go from curious about functional programming, to I have to learn and truly understand at least one functional programming now.

 I feel that by trying to do a little synopsis of what the paper and Bodil said is doing a disservice to both, so go watch and read, beats whatever else you are doing :-D.

+This and going to [Code Mesh][codemesh] last year is what made me go from a person curious about functional programming, to "I have to learn and truly understand at least one functional programming right now!.

 ##No more NullReferenceException